 We will also visit many other important Lima Sites and talk about their history.
 And in between we will see stunningly beautiful landscapes, eat local meals and take in their unforgettable hospitality, and visit some of the most popular destinations in Laos.

-We start our journey heading north east towards Xaysomboun, Laos' newest province established in 2013.
+We start our journey heading north-east towards Xaysomboun, Laos' newest province established in 2013.
 Previously called the "special zone", Xaysomboun is very mountainous and was covered in thick jungle, making it the perfect strategic logistical location and hideout during the 60's and early 70's.
-Recently there has been logging and mining activity (upwards to 3,200 Hmong work in large mining projects) but most of the Hmong, Khmu, and Lao Leum still primarily live off of substistence farming and hunter gathering.
+Recently there has been logging and mining activity (upwards to 3,200 Hmong work in large mining projects) but most of the Hmong, Khmu, and Lao Leum still primarily live off subsistence farming and hunter gathering.
 And you will be as new and novel to the locals as they will be to you.

 By noon we should arrive in the town of Anouvong, named after king Anouvong whose reign was from 1807-1812.
 Anouvong is the home of Phou Bia, the highest mountain in Laos standing at 2,820 meters and part of the Annamite Range which covers 1,100 kilometers through Laos, Vietnam and a small portion of Cambodia.

-From here we will continue on through some of the most beatiful and unspoiled countryside to the town of Long Tieng, where we will stay the night (200 km).
+From here we will continue on through some of the most beautiful and unspoiled countryside to the town of Long Tieng, where we will stay the night (250 km / approx. 8 hrs.)

 After breakfast we will resume touring Long Tieng.
 There is a lot to take in, and we will cover anything we missed the day earlier and go over some areas again with a different light.